AurelienBesnier/photon_mapping/docs/source/guide.rst

     %gui qt5
     run main.py

-| Here is the interface of visualize the scene
+| Here is the plantGL interface to visualize the scene

 .. image:: visualizeRoom.png
   :width: 700